The Times of India: Dalmia ownership

 Sir Stanley Reed edited TOI from 1907 until 1924 and received correspondence from major figures of India such as Mahatma Gandhi.
-In all he lived in India for fifty years.
+In all, he lived in India for fifty years.
 He was respected in the United Kingdom as an expert on Indian current affairs.
 Bennett Coleman & Co.
 Ltd was sold to sugar magnate Ramkrishna Dalmia of the industrial family, for ₹20 million in 1946, as India became independent and the British owners left.
-In 1955 the Vivian Bose Commission of Inquiry found that Dalmia, in 1947, had engineered the acquisition of the media giant Bennett Coleman & Co. by transferring money from a bank and an insurance company of which he was the chairman.
-In the court case that followed, Dalmia was sentenced to two years in Tihar Jail after having been convicted of embezzlement and fraud.
+In 1955, the Vivian Bose Commission of Inquiry found that Dalmia, in 1947, had engineered the acquisition of the media giant Bennett Coleman & Co. by transferring money from a bank and an insurance company of which he was the chairman.
+In the court case that followed, Dalmia was sentenced to two years in Tihar Jail for embezzlement and fraud.
 He managed to spend most of the jail term in hospital.
 Upon his release, his son-in-law, Sahu Shanti Prasad Jain, to whom he had entrusted the running of Bennett, Coleman & Co.
 Ltd., rebuffed his efforts to resume command of the company.

 Jain family (Shanti Prasad Jain)

-In the early 1960s, Shanti Prasad Jain was imprisoned on charges of selling newsprint on the black market.
+In the early 1960s, Shanti Prasad Jain was imprisoned for selling newsprint on the black market.
 And based on the Vivian Bose Commission's earlier report which found wrongdoings of the Dalmia–Jain group, that included specific charges against Shanti Prasad Jain, the Government of India filed a petition to restrain and remove the management of Bennett, Coleman and Company.
-Based on the pleading, the judge hearing the petition directed the Government to assume control of the newspaper which resulted in replacing half of the directors and appointing a Bombay High Court judge as the chairman.
+Based on the pleading, the judge hearing the petition directed the Government to assume control of the newspaper, which resulted in replacing half of the directors and appointing a Bombay High Court judge as the chairman.